ge-editor/editorview/README.md

-# te - Text Editor Functionalities for ge
+# editorview - Text Editor Functionalities for ge

-te is a package that provides text editor functionalities for the ge text editor.
+editorview is a package that provides text editor functionalities for the ge text editor.

 ## Features